vockify/vockify-app/README.md

 A demo project of simple Quiz application for learning languages.

-The apps uses REST API to show list of sets, terms which user can add, update and delete.
+The app uses REST API to show list of sets, terms which user can add, update and delete.

 Language: Flutter/Dart